 "WL" (in script) within shield and "STERLING" on clasp tongue

 This sterling silver choker by Walter Lampl was the height of style in the mid- to late-1940s.
 The simplicity of this piece makes it wearable with almost anything.
 This well-constructed necklace closes with a concealed clasp.
 This choker was made for a slim neck, even though the construction allows for a bit of stretch.
 Please note the length (14 1/2″), and measure your neck before making this purchase.
-This necklace was advertised in the May 1947 issue of The Jewelers’ Circular – Keystone (a trade publication).
-I wrote a blog post about two stars who wore this style of necklace in 1940s films – read it here.
-Cate Blanchett wore a gold version in the 2015 movie Carol.
-After seeing the 2019 Oscars, I was inspired by Amy Adams’ red-carpet look to add a Marcel Boucher brooch to this necklace, as shown in the last photo.
-Scroll down to see this brooch as well as a gold flexible bracelet by another maker.
+This jewel was advertised in the May 1947 issue of The Jewelers’ Circular – Keystone (a trade publication).
+I wrote a blog post about two stars who wore this style of necklace in 1940s films, as part of my Jewelry in the Movies series.
+Cate Blanchett wore a gold version in the 2015 film Carol.
+You can see this Lampl sterling jewel on my favorite model in this blog post.